apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 reads the data from a known file location.
 In the main DAG, a new ``FileSensor`` task is defined to check for this file.
 Please note that this is a Sensor task which waits for the file.
+The TaskFlow function call is put in a variable ``order_data``.
-Finally, a dependency between this Sensor task and the TaskFlow function is specified.
+Finally, a dependency between this Sensor task and the TaskFlow function is specified using the variable.

 Consuming XComs between decorated and traditional tasks